- What we do

 The Social and Emotional Well Being (SEWB) Workforce Development & Support Unit at Nunkuwarrin Yunti is tasked with providing work support to you alongside what your management and agency are offering.
 The Workforce Development & Support Unit (WDSU) organise events annually that are attended by members of the Social and Emotional Well Being workforce.
 These events are designed for peer networking, sharing best practice information and hearing guest speakers.

 The WDSU aims to assist in sustaining and developing a culturally appropriate and effective Social and Emotional Wellbeing Workforce.
-The National Indigenous Australian’s Agency provides funding for the WDSU to monitor and coordinate training and professional support to the SEWB workforce, which comprises of DPMC-funded Bringing Them Home and Link-Up Counsellors, Link-Up Case Workers, Mental Health Workers and Substance Abuse Workers.
+The National Indigenous Australian’s Agency provides funding for the WDSU to monitor and coordinate training and professional support to the SEWB workforce, which comprises of DPMC-funded Bringing Them Home and Link-Up Counsellors, Link-Up Case Workers, Mental Health Workers and Alcohol and Other Drugs Workers.

 The WDSU supports the SEWB workforce through: